KnowEnG/Feature_Prioritization_Pipeline/README.md

 This pipeline **ranks** the rows of a given spreadsheet, where spreadsheet's rows correspond to feature-labels and columns correspond to sample-labels.
 The ranking is based on correlating feature expression data against pheno-type data.

-There are four prioritization methods, using either pearson or t-test as the measure of correlation:
+There are two prioritization methods, using either pearson or t-test as the measure of correlation:

 | **Options**                                        | **Method**                           | **Parameters**            |